 A strong, democratic civil justice system is critical to safeguarding individual rights and promoting public health and safety.
 Public Citizen fights for the public interest in the courts, works to defend them, and makes them more accessible to ordinary people.

-July 30, 2014 - Blog Post: White House Moves Against Forced Arbitration
+July 30, 2015 - Blog Post: Forced Arbitration Leaves Consumers in the Dirt

 May 1, 2014 - Cases That Would Have Been

 February 27, 2014 - Righting a Financial Wrong

 Sept.
 20, 2013 - Private Actions, Public Benefits

 More - See More Access to Justice Reports

 to receive regular updates on our campaigns for access to justice and consumer protection.

 The Forced Arbitration Rogues Gallery highlights just some of the corporations using fine print contract clauses to keep consumers from holding them accountable.
 Learn More.